cloudflare/cloudflare-docs/products/load-balancing/src/content/understand-basics/load-balancing-rules/actions.md

 ## Overview

-Actions tell Cloudflare how to handle HTTP requests that have matched a Load Balancing expression.
+Actions tell Cloudflare how to handle HTTP requests that match a Load Balancing expression.

-Note that a single Load Balancing rule can include more than one action.
+A single Load Balancing rule can include more than one action.

 ## Supported Actions